Email FacebookTwitterMenu burgerClose thin

 Average Retirement Plan Savings By Age Group

-For a wider comparison, here’s a breakdown of the mean or average retirement account savings for all six age groups in 2022:
+For a wider comparison, here’s a breakdown of the mean or average retirement account savings for all six age groups:

 As you can see, data from the survey is based on 10-year cohorts.
-Another way to look at these retirement accounts is to filter for the median or middle value of the data set.
-In doing so, the median retirement savings between ages 45 and 54 falls to $115,000 in 2022.
-This is slightly lower than the amount for 2019, which was $115,920.
+Another way to look at these retirement accounts is to focus on the median, or middle, value of the data set.
+In doing so, the median retirement savings between ages 45 and 54 falls to $115,000.
+This is slightly lower than the amount for the previous publish date, which was $115,920.

 How Can You Use This Retirement Savings Benchmark at 50?